 Technology Assisted Review (TAR), or Computer Assisted Review, improves accuracy of document review; the software can “learn” the relevancy of documents based on how attorneys tag or code a sample of documents.
 TAR can reduce irrelevant documents, rank the most substantive documents and control the quality of attorney reviewers.
 With TAR, records can also be grouped together into similar document bundles for review, which can help speed up the review process.
 There are a lot of ESI software providers to choose from, but the platforms generally allow users to run keyword searches, catch duplicate documents, auto-redact words of phrases and give documents unique number identifiers.

 With the growth of eDiscovery, document review work is becoming more substantive and complex.
 Although technology facilitates the process, attorneys are still needed to achieve the best results.
 Moreover, with the use of eDiscovery software, document review lawyers have to know the general trends in electronic document review.
-Attorneys can receive training for document review software on the job or take online courses on TAR.
+Attorney document review training is available for discovery software on the job or there are online courses on TAR.
 Attorneys that have advanced training and certifications in different document review platforms can reduce costs, while attorneys with expert knowledge on a particular subject matter can maximize time.
 Even with the technology of eDiscovery software and platforms, document review attorneys are still in demand.

 Brought to you by Lawyer Exchange